Some L’Arche milestones:

-Twenty-five years ago, educational leaders’ right here in our region pioneered a school system that embraced people with developmental disabilities.
+Twenty-five years ago, local educational leaders pioneered a school system that embraced people with developmental disabilities.

-Lock Mawhinney, a well-known educator, principal and pioneer of Special Needs education, realized that despite the efforts to give people with developmental disabilities access to education, once they left the school system, their lives reverted to being isolated and on the sidelines, devoid of meaningful relationships outside their families.
+Lock Mawhinney was a well-known educator, principal and pioneer of Special Needs education.
+Lock realized that efforts to give people with developmental disabilities access to education was only a partial solution.
+After they left school, they became isolated again, devoid of meaningful relationships outside their families.

-He also found compelling evidence that the lives of these people were enriched by being part of a unique community of inclusion, founded by another Canadian.
+Lock found compelling evidence that the lives of these people were enriched by being part of the unique community of inclusion that is L’Arche.

 Living In Community

-In 2000, Lock Mawhinney and a group of dedicated volunteers embraced this concept and created L’Arche Comox Valley with the opening of Jubilee House in Courtenay; followed later by the creation of an Outreach and Creative Arts Centre that has become a thriving and valuable community resource.
+In 2000, Lock Mawhinney and a group of dedicated volunteers embraced this concept and created L’Arche Comox Valley with the opening of Jubilee House in Courtenay.
+This was followed later by the creation of an Outreach and Creative Arts Centre (now known as the I Belong Centre), which has become a thriving and valuable community resource.

-Since it opened, The Centre has moved three times in order accommodate the increasing numbers of people who want to be involved.
+Since it opened, The Centre has moved three times in order accommodate the growing number of people who want to be involved.
 It has become a place where people can participate in creative work, socialize, seek assistance, and use as a home base from which to find volunteer or other employment opportunities in our community.

-Jubilee House is the household in Courtenay where people who have developmental disabilities, along with volunteers who come to assist, share life and daytime activities together in a family-like setting.
+Jubilee House, situated in Courtenay, is a caring household where several people with developmental disabilities, along with L’Arche assistants, share life and daytime activities together in a family-like setting.

+Home life is the cornerstone of L’Arche.
 Each person contributes as they are able.
-Home life is the cornerstone of L’Arche.
-Meals, birthdays and times of prayer are small but cherished celebrations that strengthen the bond between the six to eight people sharing the home.
+Meals, birthdays and times of prayer are small but cherished celebrations that strengthen the bond among those sharing the home.

-More than just inclusion, the philosophy is about making the most of life!
-Living with others emphasizes what a person can accomplish, give and learn.
-Just as in a family, all members of the community are responsible for the group’s well-being.
+The philosophy of Jubilee House goes beyond inclusion; it is about making the most of life.
+Living with others emphasizes what people can accomplish, learn and contribute.
+As in any family, all members of the community are responsible for the group’s well-being.

 In 2014, fourteen people with developmental disabilities in the Comox Valley needed residential support, with no suitable housing available at the time.